realnews-gateway/emergency-publishing-system/network-access-layer/session-init/README.md

 The Session Initialization subsystem defines how clients and servers establish a secure, covert, and censorship‑resistant communication session.
 It provides the negotiation, key exchange, authentication, and bootstrap mechanisms used across all entrypoints (TLS, QUIC, HTTP, CDN).

-Session initialization is designed to resist active probing, fingerprinting, replay attacks, and metadata leakage.
+Session initialization is designed to resist active probing, fingerprinting, replay attacks, traffic analysis, and metadata leakage.

 ---